AndrewGrant31/QT-Custom-CMake-Wizards/README.md

 You can set the C++ standard you wish from one of four (4) options: C++11, C++14, C++17 and C++20.
 If no standard is set the project will default to C++17.

 You also get to choose the license you wish to use for your project.
-The available optins are:
+The available options are:
 * GPL V2,
 * GPL V3,
 * LGPL V2,